2018 & 2019 WinnerAn integrated data pipeline for small-scale fisheries

-2018 & 2019 WinnerAn integrated data pipeline for small-scale fisheries

 The involvement and activities of women and youth in fish food systems are particularly under-reported.
 The existing data systems underpinning this project have followed CGIAR sex-disaggregated data standards which contribute to closing gender data gaps.
-This work has already highlighted the crucial importance of women in fishery activities as dependable sources of household food and nutrition security in Timor-Leste, the results of which form the basis of a publication in final draft.
+This work has already highlighted the crucial importance of women in fishery activities as dependable sources of household food and nutrition security in Timor-Leste, and the approach is being deployed in other regions.

 Shaun Wilkinson explains the data tool behind the initiative.